Foundational Pre-Conferences

 Program Administration and Development (PAD) Pre-Conference

-Thursday, November 14th, 2024 | 8:00 A.M. - 5:00 P.M.
+Thursday, November 13th, 2025 | 8:00 A.M. - 5:00 P.M.
 EST

-Registration window for the 2024 PAD Pre-Conference is May 1st - August 30th
+Registration window for the 2024 PAD Pre-Conference is May 1st - September 15

 The Program Administrators Caucus first met at the 1983 NWSA Annual Conference and became the Program Administration and Development Committee in 2006.
 The PAD Committee consists of women's studies program administrators (chairs, directors, coordinators) whose programs, departments or other academic units are member institutions of NWSA.
-This body is convened once a year for a Business Meeting at the annual NWSA Conference and is sustained by the PAD Listserv.
-The PAD Committee is a standing committee in NWSA specifically designed to represent the interests and needs of administrators of women's studies programs and departments to the Governing Council of NWSA and to assist NWSA in meeting the needs of women's administrators and their departments and programs
+This body is convened once a year for a Business Meeting at the annual NWSA Conference and is sustained by the PAD Community Hub.
+The PAD Committee is a standing committee in NWSA specifically designed to represent the interests and needs of administrators of women's studies programs and departments to the Governing Council of NWSA and to assist NWSA in meeting the needs of women's administrators and their departments and programs.

 The first PAD Pre-Conference was held at the 2000 NWSA Annual Conference.
 The PAD Pre-Conference provides administrators with ideas, strategies, and approaches to both strengthen and grow WGSS programs in hard times.
 These include: supporting diverse leadership, building coalitions across campus and across town, fundraising, battling backlash, making external reviews successful, incorporating service learning requirements, and more.